hyklux/portfolio-mmoserver-cpp-boost-asio/README.md

 }
 ```
 - The User module is also responsible for the main data of users.
-- User main data must be referenced in the User module.
+- User module holds the current data of each user connected to the server.
-- When user information is changed in another module, the user data must be updated by sending a packet to the User module.
+- When user data is changed in another module, the user data in the User module must be updated by sending a packet to the User module.

 # DBAgent module
 - The DBAgent module handles requests to the DB.